Hsuhx/Phoenix-Driver/Project Manager/Statement of work (SOW)_24_s2.md

 - **Functionality**: The app will facilitate seamless interactions, allowing users to book and manage their driving services on-the-go, with real-time updates and notifications.

-#### Web Platform Development:

-- **Objective**: Create a comprehensive web platform that complements the mobile application, providing users with an alternative access point for booking and managing services.

-- **Features**: The platform will support functionalities such as account management, booking history, secure payments, and user reviews, enhancing user engagement and satisfaction.

 ### Service Integration

-#### Alcohol Driving Service:

-- **Objective**: Implement specialized features for alcohol-related services, ensuring compliance with safety regulations and offering secure transportation options.

-- **Focus**: Provide reliable, professional drivers who prioritize customer safety and comfort, offering a seamless experience for users requiring alcohol-free transport.

 #### Business Driving Service: